-The Panel is proposing that the CPT be defined in the Rules as 15 times VoLL.
-This would maintain the current ratio of VoLL (\$10,000/MWh) and CPT (\$150,000), but, as a result of the increase in VoLL to \$12,500/MWh, would have the consequence of increasing CPT to \$187,500 with effect from 1 July 2010.
+The Panel proposed that the CPT be defined in the Rules as 15 times VoLL.
+This would maintain the current ratio of VoLL (\$10,000/MWh) and the CPT (\$150,000), but, as a result of the increase in VoLL to \$12,500/MWh, would have the consequence of increasing the CPT to \$187,500 with effect from 1 July 2010.

 The Panel expressed a belief that retaining "the current relative level of the CPT (i.e. 15 times VoLL) is consistent with the philosophy that underpinned its creation, namely to act as a financial safety net without hindering investment."
-The Panel suggested that increasing VoLL without raising the CPT would result in an increased incidence of the application of the APC of \$300/MWh, and "given that the CPT should only be exceeded in extreme conditions, the Panel's conclusion is that the level of CPT, relative to VoLL should remain unchanged".
+The Panel suggested that increasing VoLL without raising the CPT would result in an increased incidence of the application of the APC of \$300/MWh, and "given that the CPT should only be exceeded in extreme conditions, the Panel's conclusion is that the level of CPT, relative to VoLL should remain unchanged".28 investment as the CPT is designed not to hinder investment by being set at a level that is unlikely to be triggered except in very extreme circumstances".29

-With regards to the better achievement of the NEO, the Panel stated that leaving the ratio of 15:1 between CPT and VoLL unchanged would maintain the "efficient operation of electricity services with respect to reliability as a financial safety net".
-The Panel also considered that formalising this ratio would maintain "efficient investment as the CPT is designed not to hinder investment by being set at a level that is unlikely to be triggered except in very extreme circumstances".
+With regards to the better achievement of the NEO, the Panel stated that leaving the ratio of 15:1 between the CPT and VoLL unchanged would maintain the "efficient operation of electricity services with respect to reliability as a financial safety net".
+The Panel also considered that formalising this ratio would maintain "efficient